ZachLTech/OpenQuill/README.md

 - update the frontend "// changes DB" comments bc I forgot to use them half the time lol
 - Fix the mediocre docker setup
 - Implement image copy and paste support for post editor

+### Issues

+Please feel free to create an issue if a bug is found or even if you simply have a feature request :)